ms/buildtogether.tech/thinking/index.md

 ## Learning Strategies

-All of this leads to six strategies that have been proven to help people learn faster and better <cite>Weinstein2018</cite>.
-While researchers still disagree on *why* they work, everyone now agrees that they *do*.
+All of this leads to six <span i="learning strategies">strategies</span> that have been proven to help people learn faster and better

-Spaced practice.
+<cite>Weinstein2018</cite>.
+While researchers still disagree on *why* they
+work, everyone now agrees that they *do*.

+<span i="spaced practice">Spaced practice</span>.
 :   Ten hours of study spread out over five days is more effective than two
     five-hour days, and far better than one ten-hour day.
 You should therefore create a study schedule that spreads study activities over time: block off